Himani-mogra1997/Web-Scrapper-for-online-BookStore/README.md

 Web Scrapping is a way to automate this process of extraction and pulling huge amount of data quickly!
 Or we can say-
 Web Scraping transforms unstructured data from a website into structured form for us to analyze it.
-This can be done using APIs,libraries and writing our own code.
+This can be done using APIs,libraries or writing our own code.

 !!!!!WARNING!!!!!